 If you’d prefer to sit on a cushion or a stool on the floor and you have what you need, you’re welcome to bring it.

 Walking meditation is another practice we do from time to time, with instructions given before we start.

-At the end of some of our sessions, we may spend four or five minutes reflecting on what happened during our meditation, journalling what we can recall, followed by discussion.
+At the end of some of our sessions, we may spend four or five minutes reflecting on what happened during our meditation session, journalling what we can recall, followed by discussion.

 When we pause, and let our mind rest, we feel better – there’s no great mystery in this, the only mystery is why we don’t do it more often

-While our evenings may include a short guided meditation, we always finish in good time for conversation, tea and biscuits.
+Our evenings may include a short guided meditation, and we always finish in good time for conversation, tea and biscuits.

 If you find sitting meditation hard, download this PDF which outlines six additional ways you might try to meditate.